cilium/tetragon/docs/content/en/docs/use-cases/filename-access.md

 💥 exit    default/file-access /bin/vi /etc/passwd 0
 ```

-Note, that read and writes are only generated for `/etc/` files based on BPF in-kernel filtering
+Note that read and writes are only generated for `/etc/` files based on BPF in-kernel filtering
 specified in the policy.
 The default CRD additionally filters events associated with the pod init
 process to filter init noise from pod start.